goauthentik/authentik/website/integrations/services/semaphore/index.md

 :::note It is mandatory to include 'authentik' in lowercase letters.
 There should also be another curly brace above these lines.
 Make sure to add a `,` after it to maintain proper formatting. :::

+More information on this can be found in the semaphore documentation https://docs.semaphoreui.com/administration-guide/openid/authentik/.

 Leave the rest as default.

 ## Test the login